Skip to main content

 How do restaurants get more followers on Instagram?

-Post Reels consistently (that is where the reach lives), use location tags religiously, respond to every comment quickly, repost user-generated content, and have a clear visual identity in your grid.
+Post Reels consistently (that is where the reach lives), use location tags religiously, respond to every comment quickly, repost customer content, and keep a clear visual identity in your grid.
 Buying followers destroys your engagement rate and makes the algorithm show you to fewer real people.
 Slow organic growth beats fake numbers.

 What should restaurants post on Instagram Stories?

-Daily specials, behind-the-scenes prep moments, staff polls, customer shoutouts, reservation availability, quick menu updates.
+Daily specials, prep moments, staff polls, customer shoutouts, reservation availability, quick menu updates.
 Stories are for the in-the-moment stuff that does not need to be polished.
-They disappear in 24 hours, so lower the bar and post more frequently.
+They disappear in 24 hours, so lower the bar and post more frequently than you would on the feed.

 Should restaurants hire someone to manage their social media?